Ireland '23 - Day 14 - Boyne Valley - Tara & Nowth/Newgrange

 The Hill of Tara is an ancient ceremonial and burial site for the Kings of early Ireland, a warring bunch.

-Aerial photography and GPR (ground penetrating radar) has identified 60 burial mounds, the most important being The Mound of the Hostages, which according to archeologists, contains the cremated remains of generations of high-status individuals, from the Neolithic era.
+Aerial photography and GPR (ground penetrating radar) have identified 60 burial mounds here, the most important being The Mound of the Hostages, which according to archeologists, contains the cremated remains of generations of high-status individuals, from the Neolithic era.

 Centuries later, in the 800s, this was an important Celtic stronghold, not unlike the Rock of Cashel.
 Game of Thrones, anyone ? ....this is where it really happened, minus TV fantasy elements.

 Tara is an impressive hill, with 360 degree views for miles.
-On a clear day the North Sea can be seen.
+On a clear day the North Sea can be seen, but today was hazy, as the 4th photo shows.

 church ruin, a mile to the south |